 Pipelines & Stages

-Pipelines are the backbone of your sales process in Intellicon CRM.
+Pipelines are the backbone of your sales process in IntelliSales CRM.
 They define the journey a record takes from initial contact to close.
 The pipeline system is shared between Leads, Opportunities, and other pipeline-enabled modules.

 Pipeline System Overview